Bira/octopus-carnival/_drafts/2016-10-24-blog-or-treat-1.md

 The beast should be fought at a distance, with ranged weapons or magic.
 Of course, it will try its hardest to force a melee confrontation by sneaking in close before its initial pounce, and it might disrupt the efforts of any ranged attackers with its roar.
+If keeping away is not an option, distracting it with numbers and flanking it is the next best bet.

-The sound of its roar is audible over a mile away, so unless the PCs take precautions like plugging their ears in advance, they _will_ be inside its area of effect at the ranges in which the monster likes to use it.
+The sound of the lion's roar is audible over a mile away, so unless the PCs take precautions like plugging their ears in advance, they _will_ be inside its area of effect at the ranges in which the monster likes to use it.